GuyFuxman/STA-DSP-VHDL-Code/README.md

-Working 16k Hann windowed FFT on 100MHz.
+Working 16k Hann windowed FFT on 150MHz.
-Data converter to HPS added : 32 bit of squared data and 32 bit of bit-reversed counter.
+Added RAM and Packeted Windowing + Fixed Reset Problem (Only DeBounce Shit Now)

+Only thing is SignalTap is problematic on 150MHz with the RAM implementation.